mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Grenades**

 Grenades are small, self-contained explosive packages.
 Boom and shrapnel all in one neat and deadly little cluster!
-Minigrenades are specifically designed for use with grenade launchers, set to arm when they have traveled five meters and explode on impact or with an airburst link.
+Minigrenades are specifically designed for use with grenade launchers, set to arm when they have traveled five yards and explode on impact or with an airburst link.
 The five-yard safety feature can be disabled with an `Engineering + Logic (4, 5 Minutes) Extended Test`.
 Minigrenades have the same effects as standard grenades.

 The damage from grenades becomes less the farther away from them you are.
-The DV entry for grenades lists the initial damage for those closest to the grenade, within a meter, called Ground Zero, then two categories of lesser damage for those in Close and Near Range, with the damage limited to a maximum range of the Blast attribute.
+The DV entry for grenades lists the initial damage for those closest to the grenade, within a yard, called Ground Zero, then two categories of lesser damage for those in Close and Near Range, with the damage limited to a maximum range of the Blast attribute.
 Use the `Athletics skill + Agility` when throwing grenades, or `Exotic Weapons (Launcher) + Agility` when launching a grenade from a grenade launcher.
 Follow the rules for Blast Attacks.
 Grenades and similar explosives can also be rigged with a tripwire to be set up as a basic booby trap.
 This requires an `Engineering + Logic (8, 1 Major Action) Extended Test`.
 All grenades have the following wireless feature: You can use the wireless link trigger for your grenades via an ARO on your commlink even if you don’t have direct neural interface.

 **Stun grenade**